SoftCoil/pipe-monitor/README.md

 ```

+## Binary Release
+You can download the latest binary release for Linux here: [https://github.com/morrica/pipe-monitor/releases](https://github.com/morrica/pipe-monitor/releases)

+## Build From Source

+Set up your local golang environment, then clone this repository and run `make` in the project directory.

+`$ cd pipe-monitor`
+`$ make`

+The "pm" binary will be build and saved in the pipe-monitor/bin directory.

 ## Examples

 Pipe Monitor can read from stdin, in which case it will not print out any size related data: